bigwiv/Biopython-cn/chr11.rst

 The Model object stores a list of Chain children.

-11.2.3??Chain
+11.2.3  Chain
 ~~~~~~~~~~~~~

 The id of a Chain object is derived from the chain identifier in the
 PDB/mmCIF file, and is a single character (typically a letter).
 Each
 Chain in a Model object has a unique id.
 As an example, to get the Chain
-object with identifier °∞A°± from a Model object, use
+object with identifier ‚ÄúA‚Äù from a Model object, use

 .. code:: verbatim